Automating an Installer

 start "" /wait "path of install.exe" --quiet --accept-eulas --prevent-reboot

-The following options are not required when using the --passive or --quiet options:
+The following options are not required when using the --passive option or the --quiet option:

 - To make the installation process skip any license activation,